 This should allow the user to store anywhere between 50 million - 80 million documents in a single shard.
 For more information, see the Alfresco Platform News and Alfresco 1 billion documents press release with Amazon Aurora.

 Alfresco Content Services 6.x uses Alfresco Search Services (Solr 6), so sharding is supported with full SSL and non-SSL.
 Make sure you configure the Solr and SSL settings properly.

-For more information, see Installing and configuring Search Services with mutual TLS and Installing and configuring Search Services without mutual TLS.back to top
+For more information, see Installing and configuring Search Services with mutual TLS using the distribution zip and Installing and configuring Search Services without mutual TLS using the distribution zip.back to top

 Before sharding your Solr index, it is important to consider your query load and the size of your repository.
 You need to create machines to host Solr.
 For more information, see Installing and configuring Alfresco Search Services.
 For example, if you need 5 shards, you need to setup those 5 machines, and have Solr instances running on all the 5 machines.
 Once your machines are ready, you are ready to set up or register shards.